netxms/netxms-doc/admin/object-management.rst

 Internal
 ~~~~~~~~

-Commands that are defined in :term:`Management Console`.
-The only command available for now is :guilabel:`Wakeup node`.
+The only operation available for now is ``wakeup`` that sends magic packet to wake up a node.

 .. _object_tool-agent-command: